yochaigal/cairn/hacks/glog-magic.md

  |---||
  | **Mirror Image**  | [dice] illusory duplicates of yourself appear under your control. |

  _He decides to invest 3 of his **Magic Dice**.
-That means he can create **three** duplicates that last for **three** minutes each.
+That means he can create **three** duplicates that last for **thirty** minutes each.
 He rolls: double 2s and a 5.
 The spell effects occur, and he takes one Fatigue.
 However, he also rolled a **series**, meaning a Mishap has occurred.
 He gets the [sum] of the dice - 9 - and looks up the effect on the Mishaps table._